-- For those under age 18, there must be a medically determinable physical or mental impairment, (including an emotional or learning problem) that: - results in marked and severe functional limitations; and - can be expected to result in death; or - has lasted or can be expected to last for a continuous period of not less than 12 months. - For those over age 18, there must be a medically determinable physical or mental impairment (including an emotional or learning problem) that: - results in the inability to engage in substantial gainful activity; and - · can be expected to result in death; or - has lasted or can be expected to last for a continuous period of not less than 12 months. - What is considered "income"? - Money earned from work; - Money received from other sources, such as Social Security benefits, workers compensation, unemployment benefits, the Department of Veterans Affairs, friends, or relatives; and - Free food or shelter.
+- For those under age 18, there must be a medically determinable physical or mental impairment, including an emotional or learning problem) that: - Results in marked and severe functional limitations; and - Can be expected to result in death; or - Has lasted or can be expected to last for a continuous period of not less than 12 months. - For those over age 18, there must be a medically determinable physical or mental impairment (including an emotional or learning problem) that: - Results in the inability to engage in substantial gainful activity; and - Can be expected to result in death; or - Has lasted or can be expected to last for a continuous period of not less than 12 months.

+What is considered "income"?

+- Earnings from paid employment;

+- Money received from other sources, such as Social Security benefits, workers compensation, unemployment benefits, veterans' benefits, gifts or bequests from friends, or relatives; and

+- Free shelter.

-- What is considered a "resource"?
+What is considered a "resource"?

 - Cash;

 - Bank accounts;

 - Stocks, mutual funds, and U.S. savings bonds;

-- Land:
+- Land;

 - Vehicles;

 - Personal property;

 - Life insurance; and

-- Anything else that the applicant owns that could be converted to cash and used for food or shelter.
+- Anything else that the applicant owns that could be converted to cash and used to pay for their shelter expenses.